wellenc-lex/passivequery/README.md

 python passivequery.py -i query.txt -a apikeys.json -o output.txt

-You need update your own API KEYS in the parameter file api.json.
-In the repository there is a example.
+You need to insert your own API KEYS in the api.json.

 <pre>
 python3 passivequery.py -h